Henry McKay UFO Archives

 – Henry gave a briefing at a hearing to the Royal Commission of Electric Power Planning in regards to UFO-related power disturbances

-– recognition for Henry’s long-standing service to Canadian ufology was paid to him on Sunday, Sept 25, 2005, at University of Toronto’s Convocation Hall.
+– recognition for Henry’s long-standing service to Canadian ufology was paid to him on Sunday, Sept 25, 2005, at the University of Toronto’s Convocation Hall.

 Needless to say, Henry McKay held a wealth of information regarding physical traces of UFOs.
 It is imperative his research not be forgotten.